 “Apt Numbers: On Line Citations of Paradise Lost," in Digital Milton, 77-108.
 DOI

 “The Better Part of Stolen Valour: Counterfeits, Comedy, and the Supreme Court," Critical Survey 30.1 (2018): 98-114.
 DOI

 “The Poetic Soundscape of Macbeth," in Critical Insights: Macbeth, ed.
 William W. Weber (Salem Press, 2017), 51-66.

 “When Roth Reads Milton: The Fall between Paradise Lost and American Pastoral," in Fall Narratives, ed.
 Zohar Hadromi-Allouche and Ainé Larkin (Routledge, 2017), 137-50.

-Reviews in English Studies, Marginalia Review of Books, Milton Quarterly, Shakespeare Newsletter.
+Reviews in English Studies, Marginalia Review of Books, Milton Quarterly, Shakespeare Newsletter, Translation and Literature.

 CVSP 201 Ancient Near East and Classical Civilization

 ENGL 210A Medieval Literature: Tolkien and Literary History

 ENGL 301A Introduction to Research Methods and Bibliography

 ENGL 302I Shakespeare: Scenes of Writing